barotto/IBMulator/docs/BUILD_WINDOWS.md

 To enable support for **NVDA** you need to:

  1. Move inside your workspace:
  `cd /c/workspace`
  2. Download the NVDA controller client software:
- `curl https://download.nvaccess.org/releases/stable/nvda_2025.2_controllerClient.zip --output nvda.zip`
+ `curl https://download.nvaccess.org/releases/2025.3.1/nvda_2025.3.1_controllerClient.zip --output nvda.zip`
  3. Unzip the package:
  `unzip nvda.zip -d nvda`
- 4. Move into the IBMulator source directory and add the following `configure` option:
+ 4. Move into the IBMulator source directory and run `configure` adding the following option:
  `--with-nvda-prefix=C:/workspace/nvda`
  5. Build and install IBMulator.
  6. Copy the `nvda/x64/nvdaControllerClient.dll` file into the `bin` directory with `ibmulator.exe`.